 Participants will receive a summary paper for the workshop and have an opportunity to ask questions during a Q&A session.
 Lunch and refreshments are provided.

 If you are interested to attend a Bush Products and the Law workshop, contact us on +61 2 9693 2577 or email email@example.com

 About the presenters

-Terri Janke (BA LLB) is the Solicitor Director at Terri Janke and Company.
-She is Wuthathi/Meriam woman from Cairns and an international authority on Indigenous Cultural and Intellectual Property, writing leading ICIP protocols and models for various sectors including for the arts, museums, archives, film and business.
+Dr Terri Janke (BA LLB PhD) is the Solicitor Director at Terri Janke and Company.
+She is Wuthathi/Meriam woman and an international authority on Indigenous Cultural and Intellectual Property (ICIP) protection, known for innovating pathways between the non-Indigenous business sector and Indigenous people in business.
+She has writen leading ICIP protocols and models for various sectors including for the arts, museums, archives, film and business.
 Terri assists clients with legal matters in areas such as incorporation, joint ventures, procurement, governance, employment, intellectual property and engagement.
-Recently, Terri has worked as a consultant for the World Intellectual Property Organisation (WIPO) on the Pacific Traditional Knowledge Action Plan.